parkji30/parkji30/README.md

 ### Hi there 👋
 My name is James Park and I am currently a research scientist at Queens University studying the role of magnetic fields in star formation.

 I enjoy developing open source software to aid other scientists in their research.
-Please email me at 20jjp1@queensu.ca for any questions regarding my software.

 I have am currently developing (or have developed):
 <ol>
     <li> OACpy- a compression optimization software that can be used in any data pipeline.</li>